MULTISENSORY QUEER STORYTELLING · R&D CALL OUT OUT

 A NOTE FROM THE DIRECTOR

-I grew up in the North East, working class, in a world where the newspapers on the kitchen table were the ones that told me — without ever saying my name — that who I was becoming was wrong.
-There was no other story available.
-No language for it.
-No one around me who had one.
+I grew up in the North East, working class, in a world where the newspapers on the kitchen table told me — without ever saying my name — that who I was becoming was wrong.
+At school I learned to be quiet.
+Not because I had nothing to say.
+Because quiet was safer.

 Good Enough is for those queer men.
-It's a way of saying: what you carried was real.
+What you carried was real.
 It had a name.
 And you were not alone in carrying it.
+The stories of men in this community are not illustrative material.
+They are the foundation.

 John Darvell · Director, NOCTURN